-\ No post-retirement adjustment is guaranteed.
+No post-retirement adjustment is guaranteed.
 Actual adjustments are based on recognized investment return, actuarial experience and other factors.
-2.1% is the assumed annual adjustment based on the investment return assumption and the post-retirement discount rate.
+1.9% is the assumed annual adjustment based on the investment return assumption and the post-retirement discount rate.

-Actuarial assumptions are based upon an experience study conducted in 2015 using experience from 2012 - 2014.
-The total pension liability for December 31, 2017 is based upon a roll-forward of the liability calculated from the December 31, 2016 actuarial valuation.
+Actuarial assumptions are based upon an experience study conducted in 2018 that covered a three-year period from January 1, 2015 to December 31, 2017.
+Based on this experience study, actuarial assumptions used to measure the Total Pension Liability changed from prior year, including the discount rate, long-term expected rate of return, post-retirement adjustment, wage inflation rate, mortality and separation rates.
+The Total Pension Liability for December 31, 2018 is based upon a roll-forward of the asset calculated from the December 31, 2017 actuarial valuation.